 Corporate relocations, on average, cost about $70,000 – $100,000 (U.S.) per employee.
 This depends upon whether home ownership is involved.
 How will that investment pay off?
-A strategy to maintain your employees’ well-being at work is critical to your success in managing mobility investments.
-Many employers measure the success of their mobility programs in conjunction with specific business goals – such as expanding their services and products into new geographic markets.
+A strategy to maintain your employees’ wellbeing at work is critical to your success in managing mobility investments.
+Many employers measure the success of their corporate relocation programs in conjunction with specific business goals – such as expanding their services and products into new geographic markets.

-Or, success is measured in how well they fill talent gaps in order to compete and succeed.
+Or, leaders measure success by how well they fill talent gaps.
 What are the risks if the corporate relocations fail?
 What if the employee quits prematurely?
 The stakes are high.
 Is your organization taking measures to mitigate those risks?
-Are you gauging your relocated employees’ well-being?
+Are you gauging your relocated employees’ wellbeing?

-In addition, employees desire benefits for corporate relocations that address their practical, social, and professional needs.
+Employees who relocate expect a relocation package with benefits that addresses their overall wellbeing — including their practical, social, and professional needs.
 They are uprooting themselves and likely a family for a new location, after all.
-To ensure well-being at work during corporate relocations, employers must address the needs of whole person and the whole family.
-This extra care for everyone’s well-being doesn’t only benefit the employee – it also benefits your company.
+To ensure wellbeing at work during corporate relocations, employers must address the needs of whole person and the whole family.
+This extra care for everyone’s wellbeing doesn’t only benefit the employee – it also benefits your company.

-Integration assistance is comprised of coaching and resources to implement a strategy to positively transition employees and families into a new community during corporate relocations.
-IMPACT Group’s research shows that integration assistance has a direct tie to boosting performance and well-being at work.
-In fact, when employees receive integration assistance, they report:
+New Location Integration is comprised of coaching and resources to implement a strategy to positively transition employees and their households into a new community during corporate relocations.
+IMPACT Group’s research shows that this assistance has a direct tie to boosting performance and wellbeing at work.
+In fact, when employees receive New Location Integration assistance, they report:

 - 75% are highly engaged after the move

-Another benefit for you: Companies with high employee morale significantly out-perform their peers in both bear and bull markets, as reported in the Mercer Marsh study.
+Another benefit for you: Companies with high employee morale significantly out-perform their peers in both bear and bull markets, as reported in a Mercer Marsh study.

 - 106% more energy at work

 - 50% higher productivity